 Drinking Water: Water is available year-round behind the park office, and seasonally throughout the park.

 Bathroom Facilities: See "Water" above.
 Vault toilets are available throughout the park; see All Season Map for locations.

 Showers: See "Water" above.

-Dump Station: The park does not have a dump station, but there are three located approximately 10 miles west of the park in Owatonna.
+Dump Station: While the park does not have a dump station, there are three located approximately 10 miles west of the park in Owatonna.